cactuzhead/Advanced-Progress-Bars/index.md

 The `Primary Gradient` is used to set the left color of the gradient, whilst the `Secondary Gradient` is used to set the right color.

-Each has two default buttons for light and dark colors, or you can alternatively use the colorpicker to select any color you wish.
+Each has two default buttons for `Light` and `Dark` colors, or you can alternatively use the colorpicker to select any color you wish.

 ### Completed Color
 This color is what the progress bar will be when it has reached 100%.